-It definitely would have been too labor intensive to conduct this exercise at scale, but we have a handy workaround for that, too.
-By leveraging Webhooks by Zapier we can automate the process of exporting call log data from Dash directly into another system, and in this case that was Slack.
-Webhooks let users integrate their Dash telephone system with any one of hundreds of different business tools, so it’s really a matter of defining your needs and then connecting the software to address them.
+It definitely would have been too labor intensive to conduct this exercise at scale.
+But we have a handy workaround for that, too.
+By leveraging Webhooks by Zapier we can automate the process of exporting call log data from Dash into another system.
+In this case that was Slack.
+Webhooks let users integrate their Dash telephone system with any one of hundreds of different business tools.
+So, it’s really a matter of defining your needs and then connecting the software to address them.

-Well, this is a lot of great info about how to leverage DID numbers to benefit marketing efforts, thanks for taking the time to join us on Tech Talks, Rachel!
+Well, this is a lot of great info about how to leverage DID Numbers to improve marketing, thanks for taking the time to join us on Tech Talks, Rachel!
 One last thing before we go, though, because you’re so hard to nail down to one zip code for very long, I have to know, where is the next exotic place you’ll be working from?

 Ha, well it’s more appropriate to ask which exotic places I’ll be working from.
-That’s because in May I’ll be leaving for an extended working vacation through about a dozen countries in and around the Mediterranean including Europe and Africa.
-This has been a trip we’ve been planning at home for a while and I’m excited to finally have it on the horizon.
-Of course, I’ll be in touch the whole while thanks to my, ahem, stellar business communications tools and integrations, namely my Dash Service Plan.
+That’s because in May I’ll be leaving for an extended working vacation through 5 countries in the Mediterranean.
+We’ve been planning this trip at home for a while and I’m excited to finally have it on the horizon.
+Of course, I’ll be in touch the whole while.
+That’s thanks to my, ahem, stellar business communications tools and integrations, namely my Dash Service Plan.

-No matter where Rachel happens to be calling home she’ll be able to take the lessons she’s learned from the DID number exercises she described above and apply them to continually improve the impact of the VirtualPBX Marketing Department.
+No matter where Rachel happens to be calling home she’ll take the insights from how DID Numbers improve marketing she described above and apply them to continually improve the impact of the VirtualPBX Marketing Department.
 Would your business benefit from greater insight into how your investments are panning out?
 Is having specific, actionable data that measures your marketing ROI important to your business?
-If the answer to either of those questions is yes, then make sure to stay tuned to the VirtualPBX Blog by signing up for our newsletter.
+If the answer to either of those questions is yes, stay tuned to the VirtualPBX Blog through our newsletter.
 Also, if there are topics you want discussed about your business telephone service in future Tech Talks, hit us up on Twitter or Facebook and we’ll be sure to include it in our series.
 Until then, thanks for listening to another Tech Talks and we’ll be back with more, soon!